rhollister/kindlecatcher/README.md

 | Paranormal|
 | Self-Help|

-`dontBuyWords.dat` - List of soft-stopwords in the description, editorial review, or user reviews
+`graylistWords.dat` - List of soft-stopwords in the description, editorial review, or user reviews
 1. If a book contains one of these words in its description, editorial review, or user reviews, it will not be "bought"
 1. The book will be included in the email digest